High School Summer Programs

 Program overview

 ‘A‘ohe pau ka ‘ike i ka hālau ho‘okahi.
 All knowledge is not learned in just one school.
-‘A‘ohe hana nui ke alu ‘ia.
-No task is too big when done together.
+Traveling between Maui & the Big Island, students will experience indigenous Hawai’ian culture and environmental sustainability.

 Please note: In recognition of the devastating fires that have impacted communities in Maui, this itinerary is subject to change based on the needs and priorities of both our community partners and the larger community on Maui.